Wanaka to Queenstown

 Intercity has a twice-daily bus service between Queenstown and Wanaka.
 The Wanaka to Queenstown service leaves the Wanaka lakefront at 9:50am and 2:30pm via Luggate and Cromwell.
 From Queenstown to Wanaka, the bus departs Athol Street in Queenstown at 8:00am and 12:35pm and travels via the Cardrona Hotel.
 View their website for more details.

-By Bus: Connectbus operate a service twice a day via the Crown Range with a travelling time of 90 minutes.
+Connectbus operate a service twice a day via the Crown Range with a travelling time of 90 minutes.
 The service departs from Wanaka at 11.00am and 4.45pm.

-Driving Routes: Two routes - via Crown Range Mountains or Cromwell.
+There are two driving routes - via Crown Range Mountains or Cromwell.

 1. Wanaka to Queenstown: Via Crown Range

 The shortest and most direct route.
-Allow1 hour driving time.
+Allow 1 hour driving time.

 During winter it’s advised to keep a set of snow chains in your car with the potential for snow and icy conditions.
 If you don’t have a set, there is the option of taking the longer Kawarau Gorge route via Cromwell.